Why Should You Invest In Thornhill Real Estate?

 The area is soon becoming one of the highests densities of any neighbourhood in the GTA.
 There is a new home subdivision to attune to just about anyone's taste and affordability.
 There is also a vast collection of high-rise residential condominium buildings and townhomes to choose from.
 The current population roughly sits at 139,440 residents and growing, where the median household income is averaged at $79,438.
 Homeownership is at 85% compared to that of 15% which are tenanted.
 For home buyers considering moving to York Region, Thornhill is a naturally popular choice, after all, few other neighbourhoods offer the prestige and comfort, without having to live too far from Yonge Street and the City of Toronto.

-Since the early to mid 2000’s, there has been an outpouring of condominiums and condo townhomes which are increasing in popularity in Thornhill to welcome the vast number of families moving northwards from the city and other surrounding communities.
-As more and more buyers look north for real estate; as prices in Toronto continue to skyrocket.
+Since the early to mid 2000’s, there has been an outpouring of condominiums and condo townhomes, which are increasing in popularity in Thornhill, to welcome the vast number of families moving northwards from the city and other surrounding communities.
+More and more buyers look north for real estate; as prices in Toronto continue to skyrocket.
 York Region is becoming an attractive option.
-It’s a unique little region you should consider if you’re looking to purchase or invest in real estate, Thornhill is where it’s at, It is still far more affordable in comparison to other Toronto neighbourhoods.
+It’s a unique little region you should consider if you’re looking to purchase or invest in real estate.
+It is still far more affordable in comparison to other Toronto neighbourhoods.

 Average Price of Condos in Thornhill

-The average index selling price for pre-construction condos continues to grow, rising 16% to 19% from a year ago to $590 psf.
+The average index selling price for pre-construction condos continues to grow, rising 16% to 19% from a year ago to $590 per square foot.
 The average selling price rose annually to $409,000.

 City of Thornhill